tonylea/til/docs/macos/how-to-authenticate-sudo-using-touch-id.md

 # How to authenticate sudo using Touch ID

-In Terminal, open the `/etc/pam.d/sudo` file as root and edit look like this:
+In Terminal, open the `/etc/pam.d/sudo` file as root and edit to look like this:

 ```text
 # sudo: auth account password session